-Emphysema is a progressive disease that in some cases will significantly compromise the quality of life for people with severe emphysema.
-Inhalers may help only about 10% of people with severe emphysema.
-Because medical management has provided only minimal impact on the disease, a variety of surgical procedures have been tried.
-Our surgeons helped to develop surgical treatments for emphysema and have written over 100 journal articles about that topic.
+Emphysema is a progressive disease that can compromise the quality of life for people with severe conditions.
+Because medical management has provided minimal impact on the disease, a variety of surgical procedures can improve outcomes.
 The most effective operation has been lung volume reduction surgery (LVRS).

-- Symptoms: Patients who are symptomatic despite maximal medical management for severe emphysema.
-They usually complain of shortness of breath with activities of daily living, such as showering, carrying, walking short distances, and bending.
+Patients who are symptomatic despite maximal medical management for severe emphysema are candidates for LVRS.
+Their symptoms usually include shortness of breath with everyday activities including showering, carrying, walking short distances, and bending.

-- Imaging: CXR shows hyperinflated lungs with a depressed diaphragm.
-CT scan shows heterogeneous pattern of emphysema in the lungs (generally much worse in upper lobes, than in the lower lobes).
+Imaging scans will tend to reveal hyper-inflated lungs with a depressed diaphragm.
+A CT scan may show a heterogeneous pattern of emphysema in the lungs, which is generally much worse in the upper lobes of the lung than in the lower lobes.
 This is usually confirmed with a lung perfusion scan.